godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 - Runehearts
 	- Source of a Breaker's enhanced abilities.
 	- Allows them to use the powers (Perks) imbued in Breaker Armor, Weapons and Charms.
-	- Allows Breakers to enhance their very souls via Emergence mana collected from fallen Behemoths.
+	- Allows Breakers to enhance their very souls via Emergence Mana collected from broken Behemoths.
 # Write-Outs

 - Equipment